 Assume that the people actually dancing are in the right place — don't force them to switch over to suit the way you're positioned.
 Equally if you're dancing and the people out at the end aren't where you want them to be, go to where they should be and (gently) try to get them there.
 But if it's a quick move like “allemande left your shadow and swing your partner” it isn't worth trying to persuade them.
 Similarly if you're the one waiting out and you get an unexpected person for an allemande left, just go with it — by the time you've switched places the move will be over anyway.
 And if it's Rory O'More balances in waves, again just go with whoever you get rather than trying to switch places with your partner two or three times.

-I would say that the choreographer who specialises in end effects is Michael Fuerst whose dances you can see here — I've danced at least one of his where I thought “This is perfectly straightforward” and then got to the end and been totally lost — but to my surprise he said:
+I would say that the choreographer who specialises in end-effects is Michael Fuerst whose dances you can see here — I've danced at least one of his where I thought “This is perfectly straightforward” and then got to the end and been totally lost — but to my surprise he said:

 Actually this strikes me a bad idea for a workshop.
 Dances with challenging end effects have such because of the interesting stuff within the dances.
 Dancers will not be enlightened by the end effects.
 I will plead innocent to specializing in weird end effects — all the dances were written without consideration of what the end effects might be.

-There's also the more subtle effect that once you swap roles, every swing is on the other side and you are progressing in the opposite direction.
+There's also the more subtle effect that once you swap numbers, every swing is on the other side and you are progressing in the opposite direction.
 I know this should be obvious, but it's certainly caught me out.
 For instance, ¾ hey then swing partner can turn into ¼ hey then swing partner by accident.

 And one final hint — if you're near the end of the set and the people out at the end are in the wrong place, it's probably an indication that you will be in the same situation very soon, so profit by their mistake!